FireFly-S: Exploiting Dual-Side Sparsity for Spiking Neural Networks Acceleration with Reconfigurable Spatial Architecture: Algorithmic Optimization

 \subsection{Compression Methodologies}

 The pruning algorithm we adopt is based on gradient rewiring \cite{chen2021pruning}.
-In this method, each synaptic weight $w$ is represented as $w = s \odot \text{ReLU}(\theta)$, where $\theta$ represents the synaptic parameter, and $\odot$ denotes the element-wise product.
+In this method, each synaptic weight $w$ is represented as $w = s \odot \text{ReLU}(\theta)$, where $\theta$ represents the synaptic parameter, and $\odot$ denotes element-wise product.
 The sign factor $s$, determined by the sign of the initial weight, indicates whether the connection is excitatory or inhibitory.
 This representation is illustrated in the left part of Fig. \ref{fig:compress}.
+During training, $\theta$ is influenced by a Laplace prior distribution to impose a regularization effect.
+Specifically, a penalty term $-\alpha \, \text{sign}(\theta - \mu)$ is applied, where $\alpha$ and $\mu$ represent the scale and location parameters, respectively\cite{chen2021pruning}.
+This penalty pushes some $\theta$ values towards non-positive numbers, thereby eliminating the corresponding connections.

-During pruning, the optimization focuses on driving some $\theta$ values towards non-positive values, effectively eliminating the corresponding connections.
-Our approach extends this method by incorporating weight decay $\lambda$, which penalizes the magnitude of $\theta$ during optimization, driving more weights towards zero.
-Besides, to enable more comprehensive network compression, we apply this pruning strategy to both convolutional and fully connected layers, including bias parameters that optimized by AdamW \cite{loshchilov2017decoupled}.
+Our approach builds on this by applying weight decay to $\theta$, scaling $\theta$ by $(1 - \eta \lambda)$ during each update, where $\eta$ is the learning rate and $\lambda$ as the weight decay factor.
+This introduces an $\ell_2$ regularization effect, which not only encourages more $\theta$ values to approach zero, promoting sparsity, but also helps avoid sharper minima and improves generalization during optimization \cite{wilson2017marginal} \cite{zhou2020towards}.
+Besides, to enable more comprehensive network compression, we apply this pruning strategy to both convolutional and fully connected layers, including bias parameters that are optimized by AdamW \cite{loshchilov2017decoupled}.

 Due to the adoption of fine-grained pruning, there is a likelihood that some weights within an output channel dimension might be entirely zero.
 In ANNs, even if the weights are zero, the presence of a bias can still result in a non-zero output for a layer.
 Thus, the kernel of that output channel cannot be pruned solely based on weight values.
 However, SNNs exhibit different behavior due to the presence of a neuron threshold.
 In SNNs, even the accumulated bias across the temporal dimension might not exceed the threshold, particularly when the neuron model includes leaky currents.
 Consequently, if the neuron remains inactive (silent) throughout, it indicates that the kernel of that output channel could potentially be pruned.
 Algorithm \ref{algo:pruning} provided simulates the inference process to identify such silent output channels and prunes them accordingly.